M65 atomic cannon: History

 After the successful test, at least 20 cannons were manufactured at Watervliet and Watertown Arsenals, at a cost of US$800,000 each.
+The cannons weighed 83.3 tons, were 84 feet long, 16.1 feet wide, and 12.2 feet tall.
+Operated by a crew of 5-7 artillerymen, the cannon fired 280mm caliber shells that weighed 600 pounds and had a range of 7-20 miles.
+The atomic yield of the shells could be anywhere from 15-20 kilotons.
 They were deployed overseas to Europe and Korea, and frequently shifted around to avoid being detected and targeted by opposing forces.
 Due to the size of the apparatus, their limited range, the development of nuclear shells compatible with existing artillery pieces (the W48 for the 155 mm and the W33 for the 203 mm), and the development of rocket- and missile-based nuclear artillery (such as the Little John and Honest John tactical nuclear missiles), the M65 was effectively obsolete soon after it was deployed.
 However, it remained a prestige weapon and was not retired until 1963.
+In that same year, the W48 155mm nuclear artillery shell came into service with the US Army.

 Surviving units

 Of the twenty M65s produced, at least seven survive on display.
-Most no longer have their prime movers.
+Most no longer have their prime movers: